Search

 What’s new (and old) at Terminal 1

-The multi-level Terminal 1 is the original facility and is the smaller of the two.
-It primarily serves oneworld alliance members, including American Airlines.
+Terminal 1 is the original facility and the smaller of the two.
+It hosts a mix of carriers with a focus on non-Schengen flights once the new pier opens, including American Airlines.
 T1 has six separate areas, each with their own security: A, B, C, D, E, and F. (If you’re flying to Israel, you’ll likely be in the F area located north of the terminal, which has its own security area.
 Prepare for extra time, as well, since this is a high security area with strict protocols.)

-A CA$1 billion expansion project expected to be completed by the end of 2025 will transform the terminal and significantly improve the passenger experience for international passengers.
-The project includes a six-story pier spanning 95,000 square metres that will service non-Schengen flights.
+A $766 million expansion project currently underway will transform the terminal for international passengers.
+The project includes a six-story pier spanning more than one million square feet that will service non-Schengen flights.
 It will become the new home for major carriers including American Airlines, British Airways, Delta Air Lines, Emirates, Turkish Airlines, and Qatar Airways.

 Access to the revamped terminal will be via a centralized security area, with 10 checkpoints equipped with state-of-the-art CT scanning technology.
 Beyond security, there’s plenty more to look forward to, with dining, shopping and entertainment options that reflect Bavarian culture.
-Highlights in the 5,200-square-metre space include a new central marketplace, including a large duty-free area, plus playgrounds and exhibitions.
+Highlights in the space include a new central marketplace, including a large duty-free area and a relaxation zone.

 Terminal 2: Modern, clean, and efficient

-A joint venture by the airport and Lufthansa, Terminal 2 exclusively serves Lufthansa Group and its Star Alliance partners (with the exception of Eurowings).
+Terminal 2 is a joint venture with Lufthansa, so it’s the home base for Lufthansa and its Star Alliance partners (including Air Canada), but with the exception of Eurowings).
 Terminal 2 also spans a satellite building, which opened to passenger traffic in 2016 and provides additional capacity for 11 million passengers per year.
 It’s accessible via underground train that takes about one minute.

 Spanning gate areas G–H and K–L, T2 is modern and less stressful to navigate than some older terminals around Europe, with an efficient layout and plenty of amenities.
 In the check-in area, I especially love the massive display screens that show departure information.
 However, walking times can get quite long after security.
 Be sure to allow yourself extra time if you’re travelling with young children or seniors.

 Designed by Chicago-based architect Helmut Jahn, the MAC boasts a striking design and is one of Europe’s largest roofed outdoor venues.
-It’s well worth passengers arriving early to explore its head-spinning array of options for shopping, dining, and entertainment.
+It’s well worth arriving early to explore its wide array of options for shopping, dining and entertainment.

 Amenities, shopping, and services galore